 These meetings are in addition to the thrice-weekly virtual gatherings to practice gospel-based discipleship that Indigenous Ministries has been running since the pandemic began.

-To fight the additional strain on communities already facing high numbers of youth suicides, Indigenous Ministries’ youth leadership team is working with bishops and other leaders to establish youth call lines in 10 areas across Canada.
-This is “a means of crisis prevention in the ongoing fight against suicide and other matters that have become so much more prominent in the pandemic,” MacDonald says.
+Indigenous communities already faced high numbers of youth suicides before the pandemic; now, suicide and related problems have become much more prominent, MacDonald says.
+In response, Indigenous Ministries’ youth leadership team is working with bishops and other leaders to establish youth call lines in 10 areas across Canada.

 Throughout the trials of the past year, “God’s grace, Indigenous resilience, and the help of some of our partners have given us hope and direction,” he says.